tommyj0/DSD4-PPQ/DSD4PPQ-2022.md

 i.

-Arithmetic intensity is the number of Floating Point operations,
+Arithmetic intensity is the number of Floating Point operations per the number of bytes that need to be stored/loaded.
+The graph represents the two bottlenecks of a multiprocessor system, either the memory bandwidth maintaining a constant ratio between FLOPs completed and FLOPs loaded creating the sloped region, or the floating point capabilities of the processor, the flat region.

+ii.

+no